girl drinking water from a fountain

 There Must Be Something In the Water

 In 1931, that something was identified as fluoride.
 Fluoride is a mineral (not a chemical) that we now know occurs naturally in most water supplies at varying levels.
-Enter the Public Health Service and a new goal to find the right balance between preventing decay and preventing staining (aka "fluorosis").
-'Fluoridation' is the modern process of adjusting the natural concentration to the optimum ratio, a ratio which has been determined to be one part of fluoride to a million parts water.
+Enter the Public Health Service and a new goal to find the right balance between preventing decay and preventing staining (today known as dental fluorosis).

 Fluoride protects teeth in two ways.
 For children who are in the process of forming teeth, fluoride is ingested through food and water and literally becomes part of the tooth structure.
 Fluoride applied topically (by your dentist or hygienist) and using fluoride-enhanced toothpastes and rinses strengthens teeth that have already formed.

-Currently, more than 200 million Americans live in fluoridated communities.
-Over the last several years, fluoridation has decreased the incidence of cavities from 20-40% in children and 15-35% in adults.
-This number has actually gone down, but we can infer that this is also due to improved dental hygiene and an increase in the use of fluoride toothpaste.
 The Public Health Service estimates that every dollar spent for community fluoridation saves about $50 in dental bills.
-In fact, the ADA notes that "An individual can have a lifetime of fluoridated water for less than the cost of one dental filling."
+In fact, the ADA notes that “An individual can have a lifetime of fluoridated water for less than the cost of one dental filling.”

 Cancer and Heart Disease and Lower IQs, Oh My!